 Jenny Kutzner, Grades 6-8

 Mrs. Kutzner has three years of experience in the Adventist school system.
 She enjoys creating hands-on, inquiry-based lessons that challenge her students to actively take leadership for their own learning.
 She also likes to incorporate collaborative sessions into the classroom, allowing students to learn new strategies and more diverse ways of thinking by working together.

 "There are so many aspects of teaching I enjoy!"
 Mrs. Kutzner says.
 "I love to learn, and my students teach me something new every day.
 I am a child at heart, so I love playing with my students and getting to connect with them on a personal level.
 I enjoy guiding my students and helping them understand the Word in order to live for Him, and it brings me such joy to instill in them a love for Jesus!"

 B.S.
 Elementary Education

-Mrs. Frary has seven years of experience teaching grades K-5.
+Mrs. Frary has eight years of experience teaching grades K-5.
 She has also been actively involved in kids' ministries at Camp AuSable, tutoring at Andrews University's Student Success Center, and providing training as team lead at Michigan's Adventure.